martinreus/martinreus.github.io/_posts/2020-02-01-angular-ssr-translations.md

   ]
 ```

-and we also create the translations for pt and en
+and we also need to create the translations for pt and en

 ```json
 {